-In 1998, a not so obscure metal band from 's-Hertogenbosch released an album called "How to measure a planet."
-The band was called The Gathering, and this album was a break away from their previous albums, which were filled with rather bombastic heavy metal.
-Daring, but they did it - and they were successful.
+In 1998, a not so obscure metal band from 's-Hertogenbosch released an album titled "How to measure a planet".
+The band was called The Gathering, and this album was a break from their previous albums, which were filled with rather bombastic heavy metal.
+Bold, but they did it - and they were successful.
 With a startup, it's no different.
-At some point, you may have to deviate from your original plan to become successful.
+At some point you have to deviate from your original plan to become successful.
 I remember the story of an ex-colleague at Philips who started his own company in compiler optimization.
-He ended up doing completely different things, in the area of static code analysis.
-The core technology he used stayed the same, but he wound up in a completely different market.
+He ended up doing very different things, in the area of static code analysis.
+The core technology he used remained the same, but he ended up in a totally different market.

 Feet on the ground

-My original idea is still alive: help small and medium-sized manufacturers optimize their production processes in a data-driven manner.
-Or in order words, make them part of Smart Industry, Industry 4.0.
-However, we now know that for this market, the world looks a little bit different than all the fancy Industry 4.0 videos show.
-There are very few robots, there's still a lot of manual labor and although we live in the age of digitization, a lot of factories have very little production management software running.
+My original idea still lives on: help small and medium-sized manufacturers optimize their production processes in a data-driven way.
+Or in other words: make them part of Smart Industry, Industrie 4.0.
+However, we now know that for this market the world looks a little different than all the fancy Industrie 4.0 videos show.
+There are very few robots, there is still a lot of manual labor, and although we live in the age of digitalization, many factories still have very little production management software running.

-That isn't necessarily a bad thing, but it does require us to define which steps we want to take to realize our original goal.
-We're not by default going in to install an internet gateway, hook it up to the PLCs of all production machines and then feed the data acquired to a dashboard.
-That was a bit of a short-circuited version of our story anyway - you can't just collect random data and be successful, so we'd have to analyze with the customer what data to collect before taking off.
+That's not necessarily a bad thing, but it requires us to determine what steps we want to take to achieve our original goal.
+We're not going to install an internet gateway by default, connect it to the PLCs of all the production machines, and then send the data obtained to a dashboard.
+That was a bit of a short version of our story anyway - you can't just collect random data and be successful, so we had to analyze with the customer what data we needed to collect before we started.

-That analysis has put us with our feet firmly on the ground now: in most factories we've seen so far, there's very little data to collect initially.
-We have to work with the customer, with the operators in the factory, to identify which parts of the process are candidates for improvement.
-This has to be done based on anecdotal information and experience because there's only limited automation and reporting support.
-Once identified, we need to establish what can be done to (semi)automatically collect and arrange data before we can start working on our actual goal.
+That analysis has now brought us down to earth: in most of the factories we've seen so far, there's very little data to collect initially.
+We need to work with the customer, with the operators in the plant, to determine which parts of the process are candidates for improvement.
+This must be done based on anecdotal information and experience, as there is limited support in terms of automation and reporting.
+Once identified, we need to determine what can be done to collect and organize data (semi-)automatically before we can start working on our actual goal.

-At one factory, for example, about 60-70 percent of the production process turned out to be based on manual labor.
-Not only are the machines operated by humans, but the metal parts produced by those machines are also polished by hand.
-The problem in this factory is that nobody at any point during the production has an overview of how many parts for a certain order are being processed and where they are.
+In one factory, for example, about 60-70 percent of the production process was found to be based on manual labor.
+Not only are the machines operated by people, but the metal parts produced by those machines are also polished by hand.
+The problem in this factory is that at any point during production, no one has a record of how many parts are being processed for a given order and where they are located.

-In a place like this, going from manual labor to full automation in one big bang is nothing more than a dream.
-The reality is that we have to take small steps.
-The first step, in this case, could very well be installing wireless foot pedals with certain workstations, which the operators can simply press every time they finish working on a single part.
-Combined with tracking the trays transporting the metal parts through the factory (using RFID or similar), that would help us get a better view of how many parts are produced and in which production stage they are.
-Obviously, this is lightyears away from just installing a few network cables and a gateway and collecting data that's already there.
+In a place like this, it is no more than a dream to switch from manual labor to full automation in one fell swoop.
+The reality is that we need to take small steps.
+The first step, in this case, could very well be the installation of wireless foot pedals at certain workstations, which operators can easily press each time they are finished with a particular part.
+Combined with tracking the trays in which the metal parts are transported through the plant (using RFID or something similar), this would help us get a better idea of how many parts are being produced and what stage of production they are in.
+Of course, this is light years away from installing a few network cables and a gateway and collecting data that is already there.

-We discussed our experiences with both customers and automation specialists from our side of the industry.
-They all confirm that some important steps need to be taken first if we want Industry 4.0 to come within reach of the smaller production companies as well.
-Not everybody is as big as L'Oreal or Volkswagen, where millions can be spent each year to improve automation and human labor in production has been largely eliminated long ago.
+We have discussed our experiences with both customers and automation specialists from our side of the industry.
+They all confirm that there are some important steps that need to be taken first if we want Industry 4.0 to be within reach of smaller manufacturing companies as well.
+Not everyone is as big as L'Oreal or Volkswagen, where millions can be spent each year to improve automation and human labor in production has long been largely eliminated.

-In keeping with the song from The Gathering, we need to find out how to measure a planet before we can actually go ahead and measure it.
-That's what we're doing now.
-Realizing our Industry 4.0 vision requires some big steps, the first of which need to be taken in our market of small and medium-sized manufacturing companies.
+In keeping with the song from The Gathering, we have to figure out how to measure a planet before we can actually start measuring it.
+That's what we're working on right now.
+Realizing our Industry 4.0 vision requires a number of big steps, the first of which must be taken in our market of small and medium-sized manufacturing companies.

-So, almost from the start, Shinchoku will not only be a data analysis company, but it will also have a lot of work to do in process analysis and automation - almost literally to be able to generate its own data.
+Almost from the start, then, Shinchoku will not only be a data analytics company, but will also have to do a lot of work in the areas of process analysis and automation - almost literally to be able to generate its own data.